WheeledDoors/index/README.md

 ## Sentement Analysis

+One of our goals was to create a sentiment analysis algorithm to understand more about the general feelings towards the inputted key search terms.
+One issue to this goal is that each query will produce a brand new, unlabeled dataset, so to work around this, we trained methods on a general twitter dataset to get a general baseline moddel.
+While this won't great a perfect accuracy, the hope was to create a model that can give a general  idea of the sentimenet around each word.

 | Model Name | Preprocessing | 50k Avg Accuracy | 100k Avg Accuracy |
 | -----------|---------------|------------------|-------------------|
 | Naive Bayes| BOW | 0.782 | 0.753 |